ruzihao/smart-personal-website/content/authors/admin/_index.md

 * 08/2022 - One paper accepted by Conference on Information Systems and Technology (CIST)
 * 02/2022 - Honored to serve as Co-chair of AI cluster at 2022 INFORMS Annual Meeting
 * 12/2021 - Two projects granted by ESCP European Research Funding (EERF)
+* 10/2021 - One papers accepted by Workshop on Information Technology and Systems (WITS)
 * 08/2021 - One paper accepted by ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD)
 * 01/2021 - Honored to serve as Co-chair of AI cluster at 2021 INFORMS Annual Meeting
 * 12/2020 - One project granted by ESCP European Research Funding (EERF)